-During the audit it was identified that trader Energoparks SIA does not state primary producer address in its delivery note and storage site is started in the documents instead.
+During the audit, it was identified that trader Energoparks SIA does not state primary producer address in its delivery note and storage site is started in the documents instead.
 Sub-supplier Tikala AD does the same for 2 of its suppliers.
 Internal audit of the suppliers is conducted and names of the primary suppliers had been identified.
-However, it is not clear of how the trader would provide information to the BP about the new suppliers and how the BP will implement its supplier approval programm in this case.
-At the time of the audit mutual agreement is obtained with a suppliers, that they will inform BP about the new potential sub-suppliers.
+However, it is not clear of how the trader would provide information to the BP about the new suppliers and how the BP will implement its supplier approval program in this case.
+At the time of the audit mutual agreement is obtained with the suppliers, that they will inform BP about the new potential sub-suppliers.
 Minor NCR 01/16 is issued.
 After the audit BP send a request to its supplier in a format of the email with the request to provide information about new suppliers prior to the delivery as a result 2 potential suppliers was audited by the BP.
 The NCR remains open with the aim to observe the implementation of the requirements for the future deliveries.

 Corrective action request: Organisation shall implement corrective actions to demonstrate conformance with the requirement(s) referenced above.
 Note: Effective corrective actions focus on addressing the specific occurrence described in evidence above, as well as the root cause to eliminate and prevent recurrence of the nonconformance.

-Timeline for Conformance: 12 month from report finalization

-Evidence Provided by PENDING
+Timeline for Conformance: 12 month from report finalization Evidence Provided by Organisation: Supplier list; correspondence with suppliers Findings for Evaluation of Evidence: During the audit, it was confirmed that BP is maintaining proper control over the supplier and sub-supplier activities:

-Organisation:

-Findings for Evaluation of PENDING

-Evidence:

-NCR Status: OPEN

-Is the non-conformity likely to impact upon the integrity of the affected SBP-

-certified products and the credibility of the SBP trademarks?